Important rules about VAT in France

 - The seller is subject to VAT in France

-- The goods are shipped outside France to a member state of the E.E.C.
+- The goods are shipped outside France to a member state of the EEC

 - The purchaser is subject to VAT

-General Principle for the Taxation of Services
+General principles for the taxation of services

-- Name and address of client
+- Client’s name and address

-- Bill number
+- Invoice number

 - Discounts or rebates